Tenant Rights Attorneys in San Francisco

 - Mental and emotional injury (e.g., anxiety, depression, and fear).

 Disputes where money damages are recoverable include displacement from an eviction-controlled apartment without good cause (also known as an illegal, wrongful, and/or constructive eviction), severe landlord harassment, failure to remediate uninhabitable conditions such as pest or rodent infestations, and other situations involving egregious or bad-faith landlord conduct.
 All California tenants are entitled to safe, healthy, habitable, and peaceful living environments free from harassment, and many Bay Area tenants are entitled to the benefits of rent control and eviction control.
-If your tenancy has involved one or more of these scenarios, you may be able to recover money damages.
+If your tenancy has involved one or more of these scenarios, you may be able to recover money damages with a lease agreement lawyer

 Tenant Rights Counseling

 Whether you have an active dispute with your landlord or simply wish to better understand your rights, we are here for you.
-We offer two types of attorney consultations.
+We offer three types of attorney consultations:

 After the expiration of a notice to quit or a notice of termination of tenancy, a landlord may file an unlawful detainer (eviction) lawsuit to recover possession of rental unit.
 Unscrupulous landlords who are hoping to get rid of tenants paying low rent in rent-controlled jurisdictions may file frivolous or meritless unlawful detainer lawsuits in the hope that tenants will give up without a fight and move out because they cannot afford legal counsel.
 If your landlord has filed an unlawful detainer lawsuit against you, contact a tenant rights attorney immediately, as the deadline for a tenant response is very short.
-We are here to help.
+Although Tenant Law Group does not currently represent tenants in unlawful detainer lawsuits, Tenant Law Group does routinely advise clients representing themselves regarding legal strategy and can also refer tenants to tenant rights organizations throughout California (such as the Eviction Defense Collaborative in San Francisco) that do represent tenants in unlawful detainer lawsuits.

 Rent Board Hearings